RosettaCommons/DeepAb/README.md

 # _DeepAb_
 Official repository for [DeepAb](https://www.biorxiv.org/content/10.1101/2021.05.27.445982v1.full): Antibody structure prediction using interpretable deep learning.
-The code, data, and weights for this work are made available under the [Rosetta-DL license](LICENSE.md).
+The code, data, and weights for this work are made available under the [Rosetta-DL license](LICENSE.md) as part of the [Rosetta-DL](https://github.com/RosettaCommons/Rosetta-DL) bundle.

 ## Setup